sopel-irc/sopel.chat/willie_6.md

 this change; it only really concerns you if you're manually editing the config file.

+## Messaging function changes

+The functions used in modules to send messages have been made more consistent with each other, and between triggered (like in commands) and un-triggered contexts (like in @interval callables).
+The changes are as follows:

+* The arguments of `notice()` are reversed in un-triggered context; it now takes the message as the first argument, and the destination as the second, as it always had in triggered contexts.
+* `say()` and `action()` are now available all the time.
+When not in a triggered context, they take an additional argument `destination`.
+When in a triggered context, this argument is optional and defaults to the trigger sender.
+If you were passing `recipient` as a keyword (rather than positional) argument to `action()`, you'll need to change it appropriately.
+* `reply()` is also available all the time, with new arguments `destination` and `reply_to`, the latter being the name to prepend to the message.
+These are optional in triggered contexts, and default to the trigger's sender and triggering nick.
+The `notice` argument is always optional, as before.
+However, if you were passing it positionally, its position has changed to accommodate the other new arguments, so you'll need to change that.

 ## Reorganization of `sopel.tools`

 A few things have been shifted around in `sopel.tools` for 5.3.0, splitting